wp-plugins/geoposty/readme.txt

 0.9.7 May 26, 2011

 	* Google Weather changed their API a little bit.
 So we had to make a change.

+0.9.8 June 23, 2011

+        * Google Weather changed their API *back to to the old image link format,o we had to make the change back.

 == License ==